rjweiss/MUCK-toolkit/README.txt

       * /mnt/sdg                    # mount point for MongoDB EBS volume

+Running the TaskServer
+  * service news-MongoDB start      # start the MongoDB daemon
+  * service news-TaskServer start   # start the TaskServer daemon

+Running the TaskWorker
+  * tail -f log/server.log          # run this in another shell if you want to watch server activity
+  * service news-TaskWorker start   # start the TaskWorker daemon

 Notes on setting up the task server:

 * Start with an Amazon Linux instance.